webeponto/wpf-sass/README copy.md

-# WPF 3.0 - The Intuitive CSS Revolution
+# WPF 3.0 - The Intuitive CSS
 **Dynamic utility framework that understands context, not just classes**

 ```bash